braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/rudderstack/rudderstack.md

 # RudderStack

+{:.subintro}
-> [RudderStack][1] is an open-source customer data infrastructure for collecting and routing customer event data to your preferred data warehouse and dozens of other analytics providers, such as Braze.
+[RudderStack][1] is an open-source customer data infrastructure for collecting and routing customer event data to your preferred data warehouse and dozens of other analytics providers, such as Braze.
 It is enterprise-ready and offers a robust transformation framework to process your event data on the fly.

 The Braze and RudderStack integration offers a native SDK integration for your Android, iOS, and web applications, as well as a server-to-server integration from your backend services.